helloSystem/docs/developer/menu.md

 ## Files involved

 * `/usr/local/share/dbus-1/interfaces/com.canonical.AppMenu.Registrar.xml` (comes with the `plasma5-plasma-workspace` package).
-Unclear whether it is needed for the correct functioning of Global Menus (or for some applications to detect that they are running on a system that is capable of displaying them).
-Unclear what it is needed for.
-Unclear how multiple packages could provide this file (if more than one package is installed on the system that contains an application that can display the Global Menu).
+It is needed for the correct functioning of Global Menus - it is served as main point of storing dictionary (keyed by XWindow) of a `com.canonical.dbusmenu` object.
+It is needed for all applications using that protocol.
+There should be only one registrar running, but installed - as many of you want.
-* `com.canonical.dbusmenu.xml` (Is it needed?
-What for?)
+* `com.canonical.dbusmenu.xml` - it is a reference XML of Canonical DBusMenu protocol, used by StatusNotifier trays and by Qt applications with Global Menu.

 ## Environment variables involved